Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 In the last case, the solver will convert the expression in CNF with the specified Converter before computing the solution.

-In order to obtain better performances and to avoid the re-computation of same expressions, the solver also makes use of _memoization_ pattern.
+To obtain better performances and to avoid the re-computation of same expressions, the solver also makes use of _memoization_ pattern.

 In this project, the _Solver_ that has been used is `DpllSolver`, which exploits the DPLL algorithm.